 Countertop Sealing Service

 The kitchen countertop is a surface on top of which a lot happens.
-The kitchen space sees a lot of activities like dishwashing splashes, slicing of food (fruits, vegetables, and meat), placing of hot pot, working of dough and all sorts of ‘messy’ activities which may leave fluids behind that are later absorbed by the countertop, which may in some way affect the kitchen countertop.
+The kitchen space sees a lot of activities like dishwashing splashes, slicing of food (fruits, vegetables, and meat), placing of hot pot, working of dough, and all sorts of ‘messy’ activities which may leave fluids behind that are later absorbed by the countertop, which may in some way affect the kitchen countertop.
 The countertop needs to be cleaned and sanitized and left spotless afterward preferably without leaving any residue of chemicals behind.
+In the next paragraphs, we will discuss the various aspects of sealing countertops, starting with what it is.

-What is sealing?
+What is Stone Countertop Sealing?

 One of the most recommended sealants is carbon resin sealer, they provide good protection but they are expensive.
 Also, we have Siloxane or silane which repel oil lesser.
 Some of the less recommended are silicone-based sealants or linseed-based sealants.
 They are the least durable and will need resealing every eight months.
-There are water-based or solvent-based.
+They are water-based or solvent-based.
 A water-based sealer is easier to apply and greener.

 It is important to note that sealing has little to do with how shiny the countertop looks, the shiny nature is a result of polishing.